Privacy policy

 If the processing has been restricted in accordance with any of the situations above, we may only, in addition to the storage itself, process the data to establish, exercise or defend legal claims, to protect someone else's rights or if you have given your consent.

-6.5.
+7.5.
 Right to data portability, art.
 20 GDPR

 You have the right to receive the personal data that you have provided to us and that concerns you in an electronic format that is widely used.
-You also have the right to transfer such data to another data controller (so-called data portability).
+You also have the right to request a transfer of such data to another data controller (so-called data portability).
 A prerequisite for data portability is that the transfer is technically possible and can be automated.
-A further prerequisite for the right to data portability is that the processing takes place on the basis of your consent or to fulfill an agreement with you (Art.
+A further prerequisite for the right to data portability is that the processing takes place on the basis of your consent or to fulfil an agreement with you (Art.
 6.1(a) and 6.1(b) GDPR respectively).
-In our detailed information you can see when we handle your personal data on the basis of consent or to fulfill an agreement with you.
+In our detailed information you can see when we handle your personal data on the basis of consent or to fulfil an agreement with you.

-6.6.
+7.6.
 Right to object to certain types of processing and direct marketing, Art.
 21 GDPR

 Some of our processing takes place with a balance of interests as a legal basis.
 You have the opportunity to object to these.
 If you make such an objection, we need to be able to show a legitimate reason for the processing in question that outweighs your interests, rights, or freedoms.
 Otherwise, we may only process the data to establish, exercise or defend legal claims.

 You have the opportunity to object to your personal data being processed for direct marketing.
 The objection also covers the analyses of personal data (so-called profiling) carried out for direct marketing purposes.
 Direct marketing refers to all types of outreach marketing measures (e.g., by post, e-mail, and SMS).
-Marketing measures where you as a customer have actively chosen to use one of our services or otherwise sought us out to find out more about our services are not counted as direct marketing.
+Marketing measures where you as a corporate client have actively chosen to use one of our services or otherwise sought us out to find out more about our services are not counted as direct marketing.

 We do not carry out any so-called automated decision-making that produces legal consequences or otherwise significantly affects you.

-6.7.
+7.7.
 Right to withdraw consent, art.
 7 GDPR

 When, where applicable, we base our processing of your personal data on your consent, you have the right to withdraw from this at any time.
 Such revocation may be limited to only part of the processing.

-6.8.
+7.8.
 Right to lodge a complaint

 In addition to the rights listed above, you also have the right to lodge a complaint with your relevant data protection authority.
 In Sweden, the Swedish Authority for Privacy Protection (IMY) is the supervisory authority.
 Their contact details can be found on www.imy.se.
-If you live or work in a country other than Sweden, you can turn to the privacy protection authority in that country.
-You can find your privacy protection authority here: Our Members | European Data Protection Board (europa.eu)
+If you live or work within the EU/EEA, but in a country other than Sweden, you can turn to the privacy protection authority in that country.
+You can find your privacy protection authority here: Our Members | European Data Protection Board (europa.eu)-(https://edpb.europa.eu/about-edpb/about-edpb/members_en

 Detailed information on the processing of personal data